Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: A dynamic framework for innovation success across categories

 \item non-symmetric interaction matrix $\Gamma$ with $\gamma^{*}= 0.685$ and $\vu=(1.394, 0.575)^\top$, i.e.

 \end{itemize} The \emph{shock} occurs at time $t_{shock}=10^4$ and it acts as follows: at time $t_{shock}=10^4$, the probability of having a success for process $1$ is increased (that is, we give a positive shock to process $1$) by replacing the parameters $\theta_1=1/2$ and $c_1=1$ by the new ones $\theta_{shock,1}=1/2+10^4$ and $c_{shock,1}=1+10^4$.
-These new values of the parameters remain in the dynamics of process $1$ for all the future time-steps until $t=10^7$.
-The parameters for process $2$ are unchanged: $\theta_2=1/2$ and $c_2=1$ remain the same along all the time-steps.
-The number of successes for the two processes, that is $S_{t,1}$ and $S_{t,2}$, are observed.
-In Figure~\ref{fig:simulation_with_shock}, we can see how the positive shock causes the number of successes for process $1$ to rise (red line) and how this positive effect propagates to the other process (blue line) by means of the interaction terms in their dynamics.
+These new values of the parameters remain in the dynamics of process $1$ for all subsequent time-steps until $t=10^7$.
+The parameters for process $2$ are unchanged: $\theta_2=1/2$ and $c_2=1$ remain the same throughout.
+The number of successes for the two processes, namely $S_{t,1}$ and $S_{t,2}$, are then observed.
+Figure~\ref{fig:simulation_with_shock} shows that the positive shock causes the number of successes for process $1$ to rise and that this effect also propagates to process $2$ through the interaction terms in the dynamics.
+It also shows that, although the shock shifts the levels of the trajectories, it does not alter their long-run scaling properties, which remain governed by the interaction structure summarized by $\Gamma$.